 If you’ve been harmed but don’t want to risk writing your own demand letter, reach out to us to get an experienced attorney to write a demand letter on your behalf.
-We’ll write and mail your demand letter by U.S. mail for a flat fee of $190.00.
+We will write and mail your demand letter by U.S. mail for a flat fee of $1,500.00.

 While many people choose to write their own demand letters, the risks of doing so far outweigh the benefits.
 Having an experienced attorney prepare a comprehensive demand letter comes across as professional and authoritative, which means it has a higher probability of success.

-Please note, if you’re interested in any other services related to your demand letter, (i.e. mediation, arbitration or litigation) we are happy to discuss those services as well for an additional fee and/or cost.
+Please note, if you’re interested in any other services related to your demand letter, (i.e. mediation, arbitration or litigation) we are happy to provide those services for an additional fee and/or cost.